bbauska/W3Cx-5of5/README.md

 <h4>Function parameters</h4>

-The &quot;thing&quot; between parentheses is what we call &quot;the parameters of the function&quot;: the data we pass to the function so that it can plot different math functions, with different colors, with different ranges for the x and y values, with or without a grid, etc.
+<p>The &quot;thing&quot; between parentheses is what we call &quot;the parameters of
+the function&quot;: the data we pass to the function so that it can plot different math functions, with different colors, with different ranges for the x and y values, with or without a grid, etc.</p>

-Let&apos;s have a look at the parameters we used in our example (the ones you tweaked).
-They are in bold in the source code we saw earlier:
+<p>Let&apos;s have a look at the parameters we used in our example (the ones
+you tweaked).
+They are in bold in the source code we saw earlier:</p>

 <pre>
 1.  {